Melvin Manhoef: Early career

+K-1, Hero's & DREAM

 Melvin has switched his main focus to MMA over the past couple of years.
 He lost to Dong-sik Yoon by submission armbar in K-1 Dynamite!!
 USA, he defeated Bernard Ackah at K-1 Hero's Middleweight Tournament Opening Round, and also got a TKO win against Fábio Silva, a Chute Boxe fighter, by TKO in K-1 Hero's Middleweight GP Final.
 At Dream 4 Melvin fought Kazushi Sakuraba.
 Manhoef and Sakuraba circled the ring for the first minute of the fight, before Manhoef dropped Sakuraba with a hard right head kick and finished him via TKO (hammerfists) at 90 seconds into Round 1.
 With the win, Melvin had advanced to the semifinal round of the DREAM Middleweight Grand Prix.
 At Dream 6 Melvin fought Gegard Mousasi as the tournament dictated.
 Wary of Manhoef's standup, Mousasi quickly took the fight to the ground despite attempts to shrug him with a sprawl.
 Mousasi took Manhoef's back until scrambling into a triangle choke at 1:28 of the first round, surviving a powerful slam attempt from Manhoef while he had the submission secured.
 Mousasi went on to win the DREAM Middleweight Grand Prix.

 At Dynamite!!
 2008 Melvin fought Mark Hunt as a late alternate at heavyweight, despite usually functioning at two weight classes below his opponent.
 Regardless of the size disadvantage, he knocked down the iron-jawed Samoan in 18 seconds and followed with punches as he was postured over Hunt, until the referee stopped the fight.
 It was the first time Hunt was finished by knockout in his MMA career.
 He fought former WEC Middleweight Champion Paulo Filho on 20 July 2009 at Dream 10.
 Despite early success on the feet with his striking offensive, Manhoef was taken down and submitted via armbar in the first round.

+Strikeforce

 Manhoef signed a multi-year fight contract with Strikeforce.

 Manhoef made his debut for the organization against Robbie Lawler on 30 January 2010 at Strikeforce: Miami.
 Despite a strong start with heavy leg kicks and punches, he was knocked out at 3:33 in the first round.

 Manhoef fought Tatsuya Mizuno at Dream 15 and lost by submission.

 Manhoef returned to the United States in March 2011, facing Tim Kennedy at Strikeforce: Feijao vs. Henderson.
 He lost the fight via submission in the first round.